geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 Yeah.

 ##### **Geohot** [[00:48:31](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2911)]
-Right, because, like...
+Right, because, like..
 No, no, no, no, no, no, no.
 I want something that's, like, close to the GPU memory.
 Or maybe, I don't know, 100 gigabytes a second would be good.
 And then we could do 10 in parallel and get the full.